Why Apply for an Electronic Money Institution License in Cyprus

 Supplements Directive (EU) 2015/2366 regarding regulatory technical standards for the cooperation and exchange of information between competent authorities.

-These descriptions provide a quick overview of each act’s main purpose and its role in the regulatory landscape for obtaining EMI license in Cyprus.
+These descriptions provide a quick overview of each act’s main purpose and its role in the regulatory landscape for obtaining an Electronic Money Institution license in Cyprus.

 Taxation of EMI Companies in Cyprus